jhcarr/Fossa_Nova/README.md

 ### Default behavior/settings

-This provisioner's default settings are defined in "/vars/defaults.yml"
+Default environment settings are defined in "/vars/defaults.yml":
 - Environment variables are exported to the system in "/etc/profile".
-- Tomcat server version 8.5.11 is installed in "/usr/local/tomcat/".
+- Tomcat server version 9.0.46 is installed in "/usr/local/tomcat/".

+Default security settings are defined in "/vars/authentication.yml" (You will need to provide your own)